robertIngrum/private_field/README.md

 ## Background
 It's easy to fall into the temptation of modifying model fields in random places (like your views), but this just makes the world worse.
-In most cases, it's a better idea to define a method within your model or a service class that's responsible for handling all of your data manipulation.
+In most cases, it's a better idea to define a method within your model or service class that's responsible for handling all of your data manipulation.

 This gem enforces that rule by allowing for private field definitions.